06 Feb The Surprising Cure for Sex and Love Addiction

 What I didn’t realize then was that I was getting very concrete instructions from an entity I kept trying to ignore … my body.

-When my first love relationship entered into a toxic cycle-of-emotional-abuse (after a two-month honeymoon period of falling in love) my body began to rebel.
+When my first love relationship entered into a toxic cycle-of-emotional-abuse, my body began to rebel.

 More specifically, my vagina rebelled.